Today Meredith’s sister returns and then the team come face to face with themselves.

 · Maybe don’t plot sinisterly in the middle of hallways guys?

 · Oh look new Replicator ship types.
-I’m sure they’ll have
+I’m sure they’ll have many appearances.

 Quote of the episode: “Great, the last time I came face to face with myself I ended up kicking my own ass.” – Sheppard